 - 17. To make sure that the system developed took care of real user needs, we wanted a well-defined and motivated customer for our pilot system.
-The Census 2001 was chosen to be this customer because they urgently needed a system for documenting their metadata.
+The Census 2001 was chosen to be this customer because they urgently needed a system for documenting metadata.
 In addition the census was considered a suitable first step because it had - clearly defined variables - limited number of variables - no variable history needed (all variables related to 3rd of November, 2001) - limited number of subject matter divisions involved

-- 18. In cooperation with the Division for Population and Housing Census the aim of the pilot system was formulated like this: The pilot version of Vardok should be a database where all variables delivered to the census are stored together with their code lists and available documentation. - 19.
-The following user needs from the affinity diagram were given priority in the first step: Content + Maintenance (Variable definitions, Sensitive variables, Variable sources), User friendliness (Functionality, User support) and Links (Links between variable system and Datadok).
-Datadok is SSB's file documentation database (mostly technical information). - 20.
+In cooperation with the Division for Population and Housing Census the aim of the pilot system was formulated like this: The pilot version of Vardok should be a database where all variables delivered to the census are stored together with their code lists and available documentation.

+The following user needs from the affinity diagram were given priority in the first step: Content + Content Maintenance (Variable definitions, Sensitive variables, Variable sources), User friendliness (Functionality, User support) and Links (Links between variable system and Datadok).
+Datadok is SSB's file documentation database (mostly technical information).

+In Norway a lot of the Census data are collected from registers within Statistics Norway.
 The 5 subject matter divisions that delivered data to the Census, agreed to document their variables in Vardok.

-B. Resources
+3.2 Resources

-- 21. The Vardok project group started with specialists within standards (1), subject matter (2-4) and IT(2).
-There is also a reference group consisting of heads of relevant divisions and a steering group consisting of heads of relevant departments.
-These groups give advice on crucial subject matter questions and priorities, and assign resources. - 22.
-The table shows the number of subject matter divisions and people involved in the different steps of the system development in part 1.
+The Vardok project group started with specialists within standards (1), subject matter (2-4) and IT(2).
+There was also a reference group consisting of heads of relevant divisions and a steering group consisting of heads of relevant departments.
+These groups gave advice on crucial subject matter questions and priorities, and assigned resources.

+Table 1 shows the number of subject matter divisions and people involved in the different steps of the system development in part 1.
 Our aim was that the people chosen for documenting the variables in Vardok, should participate in the different development steps.
-In reality, all these people had not been appointed at the start of our project, and some of them were exchanged along the way.
+In reality, all these people had not been appointed at the start of our project, and some of them were replaced along the way.
 The disadvantage of this situation was that we did not have contact with users who would actually enter information into the system until rather late in the process, but the advantage was that we captured a wider range of requirements than we otherwise would have.
 This was very useful in guiding our further development and making the system known to a larger part of the organization.

-No. of divisions No. of people (new)
+No. of divisions No. of people new

 Interviews 15 26 (26)

 Walking the affinity diagram - brainstorming 8 9 (2)

 Paper prototype 1 8 10 (4)

 Testing 1 11 15 (5)

 Production 5 9 (5)

 Paper prototype 2 4 5 (0)

 Testing 2 4 5 (0)

-Total no. of people -42
+Total no. of people - 42

-new - not involved in any previous step
+new\ - not involved in any previous step